What is Delirium?

 How Common is Delirium?

 Delirium occurs frequently especially in older people.
-Hospital records show that one-third of older adults who arrive at emergency departments are delirious.
-For most older adults, the risk of delirium increases with age.
+Hospital records show that 10-15% of older adults who arrive at emergency departments are delirious.
+For older adults, the risk of delirium increases with age.

 For older adults in the hospital, delirium is one of the most common complications that can happen during a medical illness or following an operation.
-Approximately one-third of patients over age 70 who are admitted to the hospital experience delirium, and about two-thirds of older people experience delirium after major surgery.
+Approximately one-third of patients over age 70 who are in the hospital experiences delirium, and about 15-25% of older people experience delirium after major elective surgery.
+Rates can be up to 50% in older adults who have high-risk surgical procedures such as hip fracture repair or cardiac surgery.

-Residual symptoms of delirium are present in about half of hospital patients transferred to a nursing home, and about two-thirds of patients who are residents of nursing homes.
-About 80% of people suffer from delirium at the end of life.
+Residual symptoms of delirium are present in about half of hospital patients transferred to a nursing home.
+Over 80% of people suffer from delirium at the end of life.